svens/hello_cmake/README.md

 [![Build](https://github.com/svens/hello_cmake/workflows/Build/badge.svg)](https://github.com/svens/hello_cmake/actions?query=workflow:Build)

-CMake itself is not build tool but build system generation tool: it reads project building description and generates required files for specified buildsystem (GNU Makefiles, Ninja, Visual Studio solution file, etc).
+CMake is not a build tool but rather a build system generation tool because it reads project building description and generates required files for specified buildsystem (GNU Makefiles, Ninja, Visual Studio solution file, etc).
 Official tutorial can be found [here](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).

-This project is not CMake tutorial but rather walk-through for using it from:
+This project is a walk-through of CMake from:
 * [command line](cli.md)
 * [Visual Studio](msvc.md)
 * [build pipeline](pipeline.md)

-While generating build system files, it is possible not to specify builder but let cmake choose on it's own depending on build host and/or installed toolchain.
+While generating build system files, it is possible to let cmake choose its own depending on build host and/or installed toolchain.
 In [command line](cli.md) walkthrough we show both approaches.

-> *Note*
+> *Note:* <br>
-> Because buildsystem files are generated, there is no point changing them,
+> There is no point to change generated buildsystem files because cmake will overwrite the modifications.
-> cmake will overwrite modifications.
-To update list of sources, build flags
+> We only have to edit the CMakeLists.txt file and CMAKE will automatically regenerate the buildsystem files to update the list of sources, build flags, and so on.
-> and so on, edit CMakeLists.txt instead and cmake automatically regenerates
-> buildsystem files.

 ## Sample project

-This "hello, world" project builds usual C++ "hello, world" application in overly complex way to demonstrate splitting code into modules:
+This project builds the C++ "hello, world" program in an overly complex way to demonstrate splitting code into modules:
 * alib: independent library providing generic function `alib::print(message)`.
   It uses only C++ language features and STL (iostream, string)
 * blib: intermediate library providing welcoming function `blib::hello(who)`.
   It uses alib's printing functionality.
-* hello: application itself, depends directly on alib and blib (while blib itself depends on alib)
+* hello: application depending directly on alib and blib (while blib depends on alib)

 ## Versions

-There are multiple versions of exactly same application, just CMake project description is organised differently.
+There are multiple versions of exactly the same application, just CMake project description is organised differently.
 Whichever to choose, is personal preference.
-In walk-through guides, we use v1.
+In this walk-through, we use v1.

 ### v1

-Usual C/C++ code organisation with separate `include` and `src` directories
+Usual C/C++ code organisation with separate directories: `include` and `src`

     ~/src/hello_cmake/v1 $ tree
     .